xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 k×b^n−1 for all k <= 12 with n >= 1 (see https://www.rieselprime.de/ziki/Riesel_prime_small_bases_least_n, https://mersenneforum.org/showthread.php?t=10354)

+Some families can be proven to only contain composites (only count numbers > b), by covering congruence (http://irvinemclean.com/maths/siercvr.htm), algebraic factorization (https://en.wikipedia.org/wiki/Factorization_of_polynomials), or combine of them.

 We have completely solved this problem for bases b = 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 14, 15, 18, 20, 24, also we have completely solved this problem for bases 11, 22, 30 if we allow strong probable primes (https://primes.utm.edu/glossary/xpage/StrongPRP.html) in place of proven primes, besides, we have completely solved this problem for bases 13 and 16 (if we allow strong probable primes in place of proven primes) except these four families:

 b	unsolved family (base-b form)	unsolved family (algebraic ((a\*b^n+c)/d) form)	current search limit of length